atqnp/atiqnp.github.io/_posts/2021-05-27-logica-with-lego.md

 This will perform a `UNION` on the sets that was made in 1999 and 2019.

-I wasn't expecting the explanation to be this long :laughing:.
+I wasn't expecting the explanation to be this long 😆.
 I was going to perform some simple data exploration but since it became so long, I decide to break it into parts.
 So, I will continue with them on my next post.
 Stay tuned!

 p/s: Actually, I had starting to write this post since last month but could not finish it.
-I guess, the right way maybe to write it in parts :relaxed:
+I guess, the right way maybe to write it in parts ☺️